Ashish-Ghoshal/Deep_Auth/README.md

 # Face Authentication System

-This is a modern Face Authentication System which includes state-of-art algorithms to detect face and generate face embedding.
-This system contains endpoints which can be integrated to any device depending on the requirements.
+This project is an advanced Face Authentication System using MTCNN/Mediapipe for detection and FaceNet for embedding.
+It combines traditional and facial recognition methods for robust user validation.
+Deployed via Docker and Azure with CI/CD through GitHub Actions, the system features a Flask-based interface.

 ## Project Archietecture
 <img width="844" alt="image" src="https://user-images.githubusercontent.com/57321948/195135349-9888d9ea-af5d-4ee2-8aa4-1e57342add05.png">